 Is Annapolis & Anne Arundel County Pet Friendly?

 Many Annapolis shops welcome dogs, and some even cater to them!
 Stop by the Sea Dog Pet Boutique or the Black Dog for a fancy new harness, bandana, or toy to remember your stay in Annapolis.
-Salty Paws caters just to the four-legged clientele, but you can also find doggie ice cream and pup cups at these ice cream stores.
+You can also find doggie ice cream and pup cups at these ice cream stores.

 Safety tips for traveling dogs